BeratE/lix/README.md

 Currently only integer numbers are supported.
 Strings are enclosed in quotes, as usual.
+Symbols are case insensitive and are internally translated to capital letters.

 The EBNF used by the parser looks like follows:
 ```